-- If your Mac system crashes while upgrading to Catalina or any other macOS’s, then this might lead to a photo loss situation.
+- Mac computer crashes while upgrading to Catalina, High Sierra or any other macOS version can lead to photo loss.

-- Improper or unreliable methods utilized for Mac update.
+- Unreliable or improper methods utilized for updating Mac.

-- Sudden Mac shutdown while upgrading macOS to High Sierra, Mojave or Catalina.
+- Sudden interruptions like Mac shutdowns or restarts while upgrading to Sierra, High Sierra, Mojave, or Catalina.

-Note: It is recommended to maintain a backup of your important photos before upgrading Mac to avoid photo loss situations.
+Note: It is always recommended to take a backup of your important photos or files before upgrading Mac to avoid photo loss situations.